In the Heat of the Night (TV series): Third season, 1989-1990

-Season Three premiered October 24, 1989 and by this time, O'Connor had taken complete control of the show as an executive producer after firing Taylor and Moessinger.
+Season 3 premiered October 24, 1989 and by this time, O'Connor had taken complete control of the show as a scriptwriter and executive producer after firing Taylor and Moessinger.
 From that point on, he brought aboard writers and showrunners who shared his vision of where he wanted the series to go.

-Althea deals with the effects and aftermath of rape in the explosive season premiere.
-Upon returning home from the grocery store one afternoon after school, she is ambushed and sexually assaulted in her kitchen by Sparta High School's new music teacher, Stephen Ainslee (Ken Marshall), who Althea had a strained relationship with from the beginning because he objected to her authority and it culminated in the attack.
+Althea Tibbs deals with the effects and aftermath of rape in the explosive season premiere.
+Upon returning home from the grocery store one afternoon after school, she is ambushed and sexually assaulted in her kitchen by Sparta High School's new music teacher, Stephen Ainslee (Ken Marshall).
+Althea had a strained relationship with him from the beginning because he objected to her authority and it culminated in the attack.
 The episode shows the Tibbs' and the Sparta police's exasperating attempts to bring the teacher to justice, with Althea having great difficulty coping afterwards.

-The second part of the season two finale, "Missing", is resumed in the third season's sixth episode, "Anniversary"— a decision made by O'Connor that displeased NBC because those episodes were not shown in chronological order.
-The season two cliffhanger depicted Gillespie being kidnapped and Dugan murdered; with the displacement of the episodes, it was as if none of that ever happened.
-O'Connor selected the "Rape" episode to kick off season three instead because he thought it was more powerful and would attract higher ratings.
+The second part of the Season 2 finale, "Missing", is resumed in the third season's sixth episode, "Anniversary", where the Chief is freed by his captors after Dugan's murder; he recounts his experience after returning to Sparta and the story continues from there.
+It was supposed to be the original Season 3 premiere — the decision made by O'Connor to delay it displeased NBC because those episodes were not shown in chronological order.
+With the displacement of the episodes, it took longer for the audience to find out what the outcome of the finale was, or wondering if it was going to be addressed at all.
+O'Connor selected the "Rape" episode to kick off Season 3 instead because he felt it was more powerful and would attract higher ratings.

-The crack cocaine epidemic takes hold amongst the youth of Sparta in "Crackdown", but Gillespie is in denial about how serious it really is, dismissing it as a big city problem.
+The crack cocaine epidemic takes hold amongst the youth of Sparta in the nightmarish "Crackdown", but Gillespie is in denial about how serious it really is, dismissing it as a big city problem.
 In this heartbreaking episode, Sweet risks his career to try to save the life of a 13-year-old addict, against Gillespie's orders.
 A young Vietnamese refugee arrives in town right before Christmas, claiming to be the son of a Sparta resident who was killed during the war.

-The character of Joanne St. John was eliminated to make room for Sparta city Councilwoman Harriet DeLong as Chief Gillespie's future love interest, first as a recurring character, then later as a main cast member in Season 6.
-An attractive and younger African–American divorcée, Harriet was a college graduate, outspoken and brimming with attitude, which was a turn-off to Gillespie and the two of them did not get along.
+Bubba becomes a target of a backwoods family after he shoots and kills one of their brothers while they are robbing a store.
+Parker is upset when a woman he's interested in is a suspect in the death of a private investigator from New York who comes to Sparta looking for her.